aduffy70/Protocols/Epoxide_trapping_assay.md

 1. Spin samples (13.2rpm, 11min), filter and load into sampler with 50% HPLC MeOH:HPLC water blank.
 1. Start run.

-1. After ~45 minutes, collect and process standard:
+## Collect and process standard

-  * Collect AFB-gsh peak (~16.5 -16.8 minutes).
+1. When the standard sample is injected (about 45 minutes after run starts), collect the AFB-gsh peak (~16.5 -16.8 minutes into the standard sample).
 Start collecting at top of peak and collect for 2 minutes.
-  * Take A365 reading of AFB-gsh blanked with 30% HPLC MeOH:HPLC water.
+1. Take A365 reading of AFB-gsh blanked with 30% HPLC MeOH:HPLC water.
-  * Make 24.4uM AFG from 122uM stock:
+1. Make 24.4uM AFG from 122uM stock:
   * 100uL 122uM AFG
   * 400uL HPLC MeOH
-  * Take A365 reading of 24.4uM AFG blanked with MeOH.
+1. Take A365 reading of 24.4uM AFG blanked with MeOH.
 Expected reading = 0.549.
-  * Make standard dilutions according to table:
+1. Make standard dilutions according to table:

 | Sample | AFB-gsh uL | 30% HPLC MeOH uL | 24.4uM AFG uL |
 | ------ | ---------- | ---------------- | ------------- |